TryQuiet/framework-builder/README.md

 Do `npm run start` in the root directory of the project.

 ## How it works
 `node-gyp` is being used to build shared libraries against defined architecture for desired packages.
-Then it builds iOS's frameworks that can be embedded into app bundle through xcode.
-The artifacts are being copied into `outputs/` directory, along with path mapping file for overriding dlopen (`override-dlopen-paths-data.json`).
+The artifacts are being copied into `deps/{platform}/{architecture}/{package}` directory.

 ## Define packages to build
-generate-frameworks scripts gets comma-separated package names as an argument.
-It iterates over them and runs proper scripts for each package.
+generate-frameworks script gets three arguments: desired platform; cpu architecture to build against; comma-separated package names to iterate over and run proper scripts for each.

+## Build for iOS
+Do `npm run start-ios` in the root directory of the project.
+By default, the packages (`leveldown` and `classic-level`) will build against `arm64` architecture.

+As an artifacts the iOS's frameworks are generated.
+They can be embedded into the app bundle through xcode.
+Additionaly, path mapping file for overriding dlopen can be found (`deps/override-dlopen-paths-data.json`).

+## Build for Android
+The only prerequisite is to have Android NDK installed locally (https://developer.android.com/ndk/downloads) (version 21.4 is confirmed to be working).
+Don't forget to export `NDK_PATH` pointing to the installation directory (e.g. `/home/user/Android/ndk/21.4.707552`) inside the terminal you use (bash is default).

+Do `npm run start-android` in the root directory of the project.
+By default, the packages (`leveldown` and `classic-level`) will build against `arm64` architecture.

 <br/>
 <br/>